H-a-t-710/Customer_support_app/README.md

 - Ask questions about Angel One's investment services, based on their support website
 - View sources for each response and click to expand the exact content used
 - Toggle the web content option to include/exclude Angel One support content

+## 📖 API Documentation

+- The backend provides interactive API documentation at [http://localhost:8000/docs](http://localhost:8000/docs) (Swagger UI) and [http://localhost:8000/redoc](http://localhost:8000/redoc) (ReDoc).
+- All endpoints and request/response schemas are documented there automatically by FastAPI.

 ## 📊 System Architecture